jborza/jborza.github.io/_posts/2020-04-19-emuriscv-monitor.md

 tags: [riscv, emulation]
 ---

+# Writing a monitor console

-As a follow up to the previous post [Debugging things running in your emulator]({% post_url 2020-04-11-debugging-in-an-emulator %}) I thought it would be nice to write an emulator console for the **emuriscv** RISC-V emulator.
+As a follow up to the previous post [Debugging things running in your emulator]({% post_url 2020-04-11-debugging-in-an-emulator %}) I thought it would be nice to write a monitor console for the **emuriscv** RISC-V emulator.

+With a monitor console one can interact with whatever is running inside (an OS, a program).

 I was inspired by the [QEMU Monitor](https://en.wikibooks.org/wiki/QEMU/Monitor) in the matter of features and the command syntax.